How to Choose the Right Mobile Tourism App for Your Destination Marketing Organization

 Choose a Platform You Can Manage Yourself

-You should never need a developer to update your listings, publish a new walking tour, or launch a seasonal promotion.
-Look for platforms that offer true independence.
+Your team should ideally be able to update listings, publish new walking tours, or launch seasonal promotions without needing a developer.
+Look for platforms that offer independence through features such as:

-Drag-and-drop tour builders: Easily create new experiences without coding.
+Drag-and-drop tour builders: These allow you to create new experiences without technical coding knowledge.

-Easy integration: Connect seamlessly with your existing website or visitor guides.
+Easy integration: These can connect with your existing Destination Canada resources or local visitor guides.

-A flexible city tour builder puts your DMO or BIA team in control, allowing you to test and publish new visitor experiences with ease and without ballooning your tech costs.
+A flexible tour builder puts your team in control, making it easier to test and publish new visitor experiences without significantly increasing technical costs.

 What stops visitors are viewing most frequently.